Bröckel

-Bröckel (pronounced with a long ö) is a municipality in the district of Celle, in Lower Saxony, Germany.
+Bröckel (/de/, pronounced with a long ö) is a municipality in the district of Celle, in Lower Saxony, Germany.
 It belongs to the collective municipality of Flotwedel with its seat in Wienhausen.

 Geography

 Bröckel lies southeast of Celle.
 The River Fuhse, which separates Bröckel from the neighbouring parish of Uetze flows past about two kilometers south of the village.

 Parish divisions

 The parish contains the hamlets of Katzhorn and Weghaus.

 History

 The first recorded mention of the parish was in 1215.
 The name of the village is derived from Brockelhe (Brauck = Bruch i.e. moor or marsh).

 Politics

 Council

 The parish council of Bröckel comprises 11 members, including the chair (Bürgermeister):